7 Match Taxonomic Names

 #merge data frames together

-matched_data<-merge(data, lsids, by = "scientificName")
+matched_data<-merge(data, lsids, by = "scientificName", all=TRUE)

 matched_data